MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 This test validates the operation of the interface, but does not verify the CRC calculation.
 Only that it is consistent in both directions.

+To run the simulation, run the command "make sim" in the directory fpga/ethernet/lan8720a.

 ## Testing on hardware
 Even though we have connected the signals at top level, we have not connected the signals from the lan8720a interface module to the rest of the computer.